amrobbins/Thor/Utilities/TensorOperations/Cub/ReductionArchitecture.md

 ## Offset-segmented path

+`CubSegmentedReduction` owns the scalar fast path for ragged sum, mean, min, and max.
+Vector-valued ragged sum/mean/min/max use `SegmentedReductionKernel` while preserving the same FP32 accumulation and empty-row identities.
-`CubSegmentedReduction` owns ragged sum, mean, min, and max. `CubSegmentedArgReduction` owns offset-segmented argmin/argmax and returns one global packed winner index per row; empty rows return the maximum index sentinel, NaNs propagate, and the lowest packed index wins ties. `RaggedExpression::segment_mean()` emits the direct segmented-mean stage, so FP32 accumulation, division by row length, empty-row handling, and output conversion happen in one CUB operation without materializing row lengths or segmented sums.
-Segment offsets are validated while stamping, and empty segments use the explicit identities defined by `CubReduction::getFp32EmptyReductionValue()`.
+`CubSegmentedArgReduction` owns offset-segmented
+argmin/argmax and returns one global packed winner index per row; empty rows return the maximum index sentinel, NaNs propagate, and the lowest packed index wins ties. `RaggedExpression::segment_mean()` emits the direct segmented-mean stage, so FP32 accumulation, division by row length, empty-row handling, and output conversion happen in one reduction stage without materializing row lengths or segmented sums.
+Scalar values use CUB and vector-valued rows use the dedicated expression kernel.
+Segment offsets are validated while stamping, and empty segments use the same explicit identities as `CubReduction::getFp32EmptyReductionValue()`.

 ## Expression integration